 The House also offers free WIFI, a TV, and a living room where volunteers can unwind and rest during their off-time.

-3. Spanish Level Required: Spanish is not required, however, we recommend volunteers to work on basic spanish skills in order to communicate with the community at the Project.
+- Spanish Level Required: Spanish is not required, however, we recommend volunteers to work on basic Spanish skills to communicate with the community at the Project.